-A magnetic knife rack is a great, simple upgrade to your RV that will allow you to accessorize your kitchen in a variety of ways.
+A magnetic knife rack is a great, simple upgrade to your RV that will allow you to accessorize your tiny RV kitchen in a variety of ways.

-Why buy the magnetic knife rack: Among many great features, you’ll want to add a magnetic knife rack or two to your RV kitchen to save storage space elsewhere and keep your favorite metallic tools accessible.
+Why buy the magnetic knife rack: Among many great features, you’ll want to add a magnetic knife rack or two to your camper kitchen to save storage space elsewhere and keep your favorite stainless steel or metal tools accessible.
 They are affordable take up little space and actually create a visually appealing kitchen space.

 If you take our advice on adding a magnetic knife rack or two to your RV kitchen then you’re going to appreciate having a collection of magnetic spice containers.